-Hi, I'm Sales Operations Manager for three of Teva's business areas, I've been at Teva for five years and what makes this job brilliant is the fact that no two days are ever the same.
+Hi, I'm a Sales Operations Manager in Teva's commercial business area, I've been at Teva for quite a few years and what makes this job brilliant is the fact that no two days are ever the same.
 One minute I'm working on a large, complicated initiative for internal customers and the next I'm discussing strategy with my boss about future ways of working.

 The markets into which we sell are changing all the time, so we have to constantly look over the edge of the horizon for new ways to develop and grow the business successfully.